Keeping in Touch in Ireland

 Mobile broadband, which provides a dongle option

-WiFi is becoming more and more popular, and many public areas, such as shopping malls, libaries, hotels and restaurants, offer free WiFi access.
+WiFi is becoming more and more popular, and many public areas, such as shopping malls, libraries, hotels and restaurants, offer free WiFi access.

 Landline phones in Ireland